Essential Magnetohydrodynamics for Astrophysics: Poynting flux in MHD

 An MHD flow does not have to be a wave of some kind for the notion of a Poynting flux to apply.
 It also applies in other time dependent flows, and even in steady flows (the MHD flow in steady magnetically accelerated jets from accretion disks or black holes for example).
 See {\cpr problem \ref{PoyA}}.

 Expression (\ref{poymhd}) suggests an interpretation in terms of magnetic energy being carried with the fluid flow.
 But the magnetic energy density is $B^2/8\pi$.
 To see where the missing factor 2 comes from, consider the following analogy from ordinary hydrodynamics.
-In adiabatic flow, i.e.\ in the absence of dissipative or energy loss processes so that entropy is constant in a frame comoving with the flow, the equation of motion can be written as\footnote{~for the following see also Landau \& Lifshitz \S5} \beq {\rmd {\bf v}\over\rmd t}=-{\bs \nb} w ~~+({\rm additional~ forces})/\rho,\eeq where $w$ is the heat function or {\em enthalpy} of the fluid, \beq w=(e+p)/\rho,\eeq $e$ is the internal (thermal) energy per unit volume, and $p$ the gas pressure.
+In adiabatic flow, i.e.\ in the absence of dissipative or energy loss processes so that entropy is constant in a frame comoving with the flow, the equation of motion can be written as\footnote{~For the following see also Landau \& Lifshitz \S5} \beq {\rmd {\bf v}\over\rmd t}=-{\bs \nb} w ~~+({\rm additional~ forces})/\rho,\eeq where $w$ is the heat function or {\em enthalpy} of the fluid, \beq w=(e+p)/\rho,\eeq $e$ is the internal (thermal) energy per unit volume, and $p$ the gas pressure.
 At constant entropy, $w$ satifies ${\bs \nb} w={\bs \nb}p/\rho$.
 Conservation of energy in a flow can be expressed in terms of the {\em Bernoulli integral}.
 In the absence of additional forces, it is given by: \beq E={1\over 2}v^2+w.\eeq In a steady adiabatic flow, $E$ can be shown to be constant along a flow line (the path taken by a fluid element).

 The above shows that the thermodynamic measure of thermal energy in hydrodynamic flows is the enthalpy, not just the internal energy $e$.
 What is the physical meaning of the additional pressure term in the energy balance of a flow?
-In addition to the internal energy carried by the flow, the $p\,\rmd V$ work done at the source of the flow must be accounted for in an energy balance: this adds the additional $p$.
+In addition to the internal energy carried by the flow, the $p\,\rmd V$ work done at the source of the flow must be accounted for in an energy balance\,: this adds the additional $p$.
 The analogous measure of magnetic energy in MHD flows would be: \beq w_{\rm m}\equiv e_{\rm m}+p_{\rm m}, \eeq where $e_{\rm m}$ and $p_{\rm m}$ are the magnetic energy density and magnetic pressure.
 Both are equal to $B^2/8\pi$, hence $w_{\rm m}=B^2/4\pi$.
-The Poynting flux in MHD, (\ref{poymhd}) can thus be interpreted as a {\em flux of magnetic enthalpy} in the plane perpendicular to $\bf B$.
+The Poynting flux in MHD, (\ref{poymhd}) can thus be interpreted as the flux of a {\em magnetic enthalpy} in the plane perpendicular to $\bf B$.
 Note, however, that it cannot be simply added to the hydrodynamic enthalpy (in a Bernoulli integral, for example), since the two flow in different directions.
-Like the Poynting flux itself, $w_{\rm m}$ is not needed for the technical aspects of MHD calculations but is useful for the interpretation of the results.